NiveditJain/Ooad_project/README.md

 There are some rules defined for setting password.
 #### Login
 Logging into the system requires email and password to be entered.

-Moderator is given a separate email id.
+Moderator is given a separate email id (of IITJ domain only)